Skip to Content

 Deafness

 As mentioned, all-white breeds have a statistical proneness to deafness.
-The Khao Manee is no different, and the condition can be more prevalent in Khaos with blue eyes.
+And the Khao Manee is no different.
+The condition can be more prevalent in Khaos with blue eyes.
 With all that said, studies show that well-bred, blue-eyed Khaos are still less likely to be deaf than other blue-eyed white breeds.

 12. Khao Manee Care

 In general, a well-balanced cat diet will suffice for a Khao Manee.
-A high-quality brand of cat food combined with regular visits to your animal health specialist can help keep your cat in top shape.
-Chances are this cat will enjoy a visit to the vet since they are outgoing and friendly.
+A high-quality brand of cat food and regular visits to your animal health specialist can help keep your cat in top shape.
+Chances are this cat will enjoy visiting the vet since they are outgoing and friendly.

 A Khao Manee cat’s coat is fairly short and smooth.
 This makes them easy to groom and care for.
 Like the aristocrats they are, they do a good job grooming themselves, although an occasional brush will help to get rid of any additional loose hairs.